yyhh-org/site/content/ai-coding-has-erased-the-supposed-advantage-of-statically-typed-languages.md

 Author: Huahai
 Category: opinion
 Tags: AI,Programming Languages,Static Typing,Software Development,LLM,Clojure
+Summary: An argument that AI coding shifts the advantage from static typing toward concise languages, where fewer tokens leave less room for misunderstanding.
 ---

 For years, advocates of statically typed languages have made the same argument: